mpvnet-player/mpv.net/README.md

   the config folder should be created (portable or appdata)
 - there was an issue causing keys not working after a modal window was shown
 - there was a crash when no script folder existed in the conf folder
-- MediaInfo, youtube-dl and libmpv were updated
+- MediaInfo and youtube-dl were updated
 - a new JavaScript example script was added to the wiki and the script descriptions were improved.
 [Scripting Page](https://github.com/stax76/mpv.net/wiki/Scripting).
 - greatly improved README.md file and github startpage
 - About dialog added
 - the input editor shows only a closing message if actually a change was made
+- the input editor don't show menu separators any longer
+- new Command Palette feature added
+- the history feature had a bug causing files to be logged more than once

 ### 3.1 (2019-04-23)